teleivo/algorithm-design-manual/README.md

 Note that some the design decisions are optimized for convenience in testing and actually implementing a solution.
 Most of the time the naive assumption that user input is valid is made.
 The book has so many exercises that I cannot put in the same effort as I would for production code 😅.
+So there is often plenty of room for refactoring which I did not spend much if any time on.